 However, in light of the risk that these dealers pose, OSC staff question whether a three-year interval for review of Level 2 and 3 dealers is sufficient.
-For example, OSC staff's review, of the statistics provided by the MFDA, shows that a large percentage of members in early warning are Level 2 and 3 dealers.12 Furthermore, OSC staff found that, since 2005, out of 67 firms that had been designated in early warning, 79% were Level 2 and 3 dealers, and only 21% were Level 4 dealers.
-Also, statistics indicate that, out of six member firms that were insolvent, five were Level 2 and 3 dealers may pose the same, if not higher, risk of experiencing operational and financial difficulties, and therefore a three-year interval for their financial compliance review may be insufficient.
-OSC staff acknowledge that these dealers are also subject to sales compliance staff at that time; however, sales compliance reviews are also scheduled within a three-year cycle.
+For example, OSC staff's review, of the statistics provided by the MFDA, shows that a large percentage of members in early warning are Level 2 and 3 dealers.
+Furthermore, OSC staff found that, since 2005, out of 67 firms that had been designated in early warning, 79% were Level 2 and 3 dealers, and only 21% were Level 4 dealers.
+Also, statistics indicate that, out of six member firms that were insolvent, five were Level 2 and 3 dealers and only one was a Level 4 dealer.
+These statistics indicate that Level 2 and 3 dealers may pose the same, if not higher, risk of experiencing operational and financial difficulties, and therefore a three-year interval for their financial compliance review may be insufficient.
+OSC staff acknowledge that these dealers are also subject to sales compliance reviews, and issues would be brought to the attention of Financial Compliance staff at that time; however, sales compliance reviews are also scheduled within a three-year cycle.